 GP8: Design Development, including the design of necessary infrastructure and facilities, is expected to achieve a high standard of design which respects, and where appropriate, enhances the character of the environment.
 Two or more storey buildings constitute a more efficient use of land than single storey buildings and therefore development proposals should consider a multi-storey design from the outset, unless there are overriding reasons why this design approach would be unacceptable.
 Proportionate residential amenity space must be provided appropriate to the housing type and location.
-Development must respect the character of the local built environment and provide soft and hard landscaping to reinforce local character and/or mitigate the impacts of development including contributing to more sustainable construction.
+3 7 7 7 7 7 7 7 7 7 7 7 7 7 7 7 7 7 7 7 Development must respect the character of the local built environment and provide soft and hard landscaping to reinforce local character and/or mitigate the impacts of development including contributing to more sustainable construction.
 The amenity of occupiers and neighbours is also important - see IDP Annex I for further information.
 Residential accommodation is required to be accessible for all and to be flexible and adaptable.
 Proposals will need to demonstrate that they have been designed in such a way that design features that support people being able to live in their own homes for as long as possible can be easily added in the future when required.
 Development should also provide adequate areas for storage of refuse and recyclable materials.
-GP9: Sustainable The policy is wide-ranging and includes requirements for sustaina- Development ble design and construction with reference to the design, layout and Development orientation of buildings and surface water drainage, renewable energy and use of materials.
+GP9: Sustainable The policy is wide-ranging and includes requirements for sustaina- Development ble design and construction with reference to the design, layout and Development . orientation of buildings and surface water drainage, renewable energy and use of materials.
 Hard landscaping should include the use of per- meable paving and other Sustainable Urban Drainage Systems (SUDS).
-The design of soft landscaping can also help in accordance with this policy.
+The design of soft landscaping can also help in accordance with this policy. poncy.
 Development of 5 or more dwellings will require a Site Waste Man- agement Plan.
 It should consider the re-use/disposal of arisings from demolition of any existing buildings on site.
-The Cite Mark and a second sec The Site Waste Management Plans planning advice note can be found here - www.gov.gg/planning_building_permissions.
+The Cite Weste Menorous Plane where it and the material by Constitution The Site Waste Management Plans planning advice note can be found here - www.gov.gg/planning_building_permissions.

-draft Mycroft/Warma SPG 2018
+Mycroft/Warma SPG 2018